wetneb/openrefine-wikibase/README.md

 An instance of this endpoint for Wikidata can be found at: https://wikidata.reconci.link/en/api

+This endpoint is described in the paper ["Running a reconciliation service for Wikidata", Antonin Delpeuch](http://ceur-ws.org/Vol-2773/paper-17.pdf).

 This is a new reconciliation interface, with the following features:
 * Matching columns with Wikibase properties, to improve the fuzzy matching score ;